cucumber007/publish/mdtc2/chain/format.md

 # Format

+The chain has folder called `branch_<name>` that contains the messages of certain discussion branch.

 Each message is a folder, the folder name is the message number/ID.

-The folder contains 2 files:
+The message folder contains 2 files:
 - `user_<ID>.md` - the message from the user with the message ID
 - `x_ai_<ID>.md` - the message from the AI with the message ID